Respect for Human Rights

 [Internal reporting & consultation systems]

-We have a “compliance hotline system” to enable officers and employees who detect compliance violations to report directly to the compliance supervisory division or a corporate lawyer.
-Moreover, we are making employees aware of the system through various training programs, etc. and working to detect compliance violations at an early stage by encouraging active uses of the system.
-In addition to having a person in charge of receiving complaints and consultation regarding harassment, we also provide employees the opportunity to consult with a full-time outside counselor.
+Moreover, we are making employees aware of the system through various training programs, etc. and working to detect compliance violations at an early stage by encouraging the active use of the system.

 [Contact for consultation and requests]